Clastify logo

 In the marine bacterium Vibrio fischeri, quorum sensing controls bioluminescence, which is light production by living cells due to an enzyme-catalysed chemical reaction.
 V. fischeri cells release an autoinducer, a signalling molecule that is made by the responding cells and increases its own population-level effect as cell density rises.

 Once the autoinducer concentration is high enough, it binds to a receptor protein inside V. fischeri.
-The autoinducer–receptor complex then binds DNA and promotes transcription of the genes needed to make luciferase.
+The autoinducer–receptor complex then binds DNA and promotes transcription of genes needed to make luciferase.
 Luciferase is an enzyme that catalyses a light-producing oxidation reaction.
-Free-living bacteria are too spread out to produce strong light; inside a host light organ, high bacterial density switches the genes on, so visible light is produced.
+Free-living bacteria are too spread out to produce strong light; inside a host light organ, the high bacterial density switches the genes on, producing visible light.

-In its mutualistic relationship with bobtail squid, the squid supplies nutrients and a protected light organ, while the bacteria produce light that helps reduce the squid’s shadow in moonlit water.
-For the syllabus, the key point is not the squid detail; it is that quorum sensing connects a chemical signal with coordinated bacterial gene expression.
+In a mutualistic relationship with bobtail squid, the squid supplies nutrients and a protected light organ, while the bacteria produce light that helps reduce the squid’s shadow in moonlit water.
+The key syllabus point is not the squid detail; it is that quorum sensing links a chemical signal to coordinated bacterial gene expression.

-Animal signalling chemicals are often grouped by their role rather than their chemical structure.
-That makes sense: two chemicals with very different structures can both act as hormones, while two chemically similar molecules may carry out quite different signalling jobs.
+Animal signalling chemicals are usually grouped by what they do, rather than by what they’re made of.
+That makes sense: two chemicals with very different structures can both work as hormones, while two chemically similar molecules may play quite different signalling roles.

 A hormone is a signalling chemical secreted by endocrine cells and carried in the blood to target cells with matching receptors.
-Hormones can act far from where they are made, may affect many tissues, and often cause responses that last seconds to hours or longer.
+Hormones can act far from where they’re released, may affect many tissues, and often produce responses lasting seconds to hours or longer.
 Insulin, thyroxine and testosterone are typical examples.

 A neurotransmitter is a signalling chemical released by a neuron that diffuses across a synapse and binds to receptors on a postsynaptic cell.
-This kind of signalling is local, fast and short-lived.
+Neurotransmitter signalling is local, fast and short-lived.
 The message is usually cleared quickly by breakdown, reuptake or diffusion away, so one synapse can be controlled without automatically activating the whole nervous system.

-A calcium ion is a positively charged ion, Ca²⁺, used as an intracellular signal when its cytoplasmic concentration changes.
-In muscle fibres, Ca²⁺ released from the sarcoplasmic reticulum allows contraction.
-In neurons, Ca²⁺ entering a presynaptic terminal triggers exocytosis of neurotransmitter vesicles.
+A calcium ion is a positively charged ion, Ca2+Ca^{2+}, used as an intracellular signal when its cytoplasmic concentration changes.
+In muscle fibres, Ca2+Ca^{2+} released from the sarcoplasmic reticulum permits contraction.
+In neurons, Ca2+Ca^{2+} entering a presynaptic terminal triggers exocytosis of neurotransmitter vesicles.

 Comparison of animal signalling categories by source, movement, range, timing, receptor location and roles.